voldikss/vim-floaterm/README.md

 - `g:floaterm_keymap_kill`
 - `g:floaterm_keymap_toggle`

-Note that this key mapping is installed from the [plugin](./plugin) directory, so if you use on-demand loading provided by some plugin-managers, the keymap above won't take effect(`:help load-plugins`).
+Note that this key mapping is installed from the [plugin](./plugin) directory, so if you are using on-demand loading feature provided by some plugin-managers, the keymap above won't take effect(`:help load-plugins`).
 Then you have to define the key bindings yourself by putting the code used to define the key bindings in your `vimrc`.
 For example,

 ```vim
 nnoremap   <silent>   <F7>    :FloatermNew<CR>